1. Legal Framework Differentiating Employees From Independent Contractors

 h.
 Regulations of the Different Categories of Contracts

-The personnel not being hired by the beneficiary, the latter is not bound by specific legal provisions of labor law, but by the contractual provisions that were negotiated with the entity, which provided the personnel and the general provisions of civil law common to all contractual relationships.
-If the personnel is employed by the entity that contracted with the beneficiary, all special labor law provisions will apply between the personnel and their employer.
+The personnel not being hired by the beneficiary, the latter is not bound by specific legal provisions of labour law, but by the contractual provisions that were negotiated with the entity, which provided the personnel and the general provisions of civil law common to all contractual relationships.
+If the personnel is employed by the entity that contracted with the beneficiary, all special labour law provisions will apply between the personnel and their employer.